Testing and Evaluation Services

 Accelerate genetic progress and breed a more uniform and profitable herd.

-ALSO AVAILABLE: Add-on tests for BVD-PI, casein A2, and polled/horned.
+ALSO AVAILABLE: Add-on tests for BVD-PI, Beta-casein A1/A2, and polled/horned.
 Fees for testing requested and processed at the same time genotyping is ordered:

 * Reporting, publication of Casein A2 information is restricted by trademark laws.